 The format of the book was a bit strange for me at first and it took me a while to get used to it, but I really enjoyed reading it as a diary and it was something that was a little different.
 It also really opened my eyes to what it’s like for someone who suffers from anxiety, it was honest and raw, which a lot of anxiety books, don’t tend to do.

-I would definitely recommend this to everyone, in particular teenagers and those who have suffered from mental illness, but I warn you I did cry a little!
+I would definitely recommend The Monster in My Head to everyone, in particular teenagers and those who have suffered from mental illness, but I warn you I did cry a little!

 The Kindle version is currently available on Amazon.